EMBL-EBI-TSI/cpa-tesk/README.md

 ## Requirements
 A network is expected to be shared with other virtual machines, therefore is not provided and destroyed with this terraform description.
-You need to set up the name of the network inside of the terraform.tfvars file.
-If you want to provide a new network you can use the `cpa-network` terraform description.
+If you want to provide a new network you can use the cpa-network terraform description.

+You need to provide the name of the network in the ECP in:
+`Profile`->`Deployment Parameters`
+Adding a new `Parameter` named:

+`network_name`

 ## Instructions
 Create a new entry in the `Deployment Parameters` section.